gitHu6-newb/FoldingAtAltitude/README.md

 6. Click the hamburger again, navigate into "IAM & Admin" and click on "Quotas"

 7. Along the top there is a single 'filter table' drop down menu.
-Click it and type GPU
+Click it and type in: region

 8. select the result for "GPUs (all regions)" which will list the Compute Engine API on the page.
 Mark its checkbox then click on "Edit Quotas" that's above it.